SUNNYXILI/CustomerX.i_Restaurant_Customer_Analytics/README.md

 # CustomerX.i_Restaurant_Customer_Analytics

+##Context

-## This project is leveraged excel tool to design a model that assign customer from restaurant in different group(platinum,silver, gold, bronze)
+This project is leveraged excel tool to design a model that assign customer from restaurant in different group(platinum,silver, gold, bronze)

-## Please open the excel to find the detail
+Please open the excel to find the detail

-## After segmentation, we are able to use classifier(decision tree) to help company target high-quality customers.
+After segmentation, we are able to use classifier(decision tree) to help company target high-quality customers.

-## KPMG-virtual-intern-machinelearning Repository can show the similar code to you(https://github.com/whlx228/KPMG-virtual-intern-machinelearning.git).
+KPMG-virtual-intern-machinelearning Repository can show the similar code to you(https://github.com/whlx228/KPMG-virtual-intern-machinelearning.git).